Skip to contents

 geom_sf(data = x)

-Figure 2: Example of expansion of image
+Figure 2: Example image expansion

 Alignment